 What now?

-- Evaluate your swing mechanics to determine if you’re likely to be in the right range for your age and level of physical development, in accordance with the Metrics Formula [your metrics = your strength + your mechanics]
+- Evaluate your swing mechanics [click here to learn how] to determine if you’re likely to be in the right range for your age and level of physical development, in accordance with the Metrics Formula [your metrics = your strength + your mechanics]

 …and/or